kagisoMat/purchase-calculator/README.md

 ## **Future Improvements**:
 - Adding a graphical user interface (GUI) using `Tkinter` or `PyQt`.
 - Integrating with a simple database to track and store purchase history.

----

-This concise and clear description is optimized for GitHub, with sections on features, technology, usage, and future improvements.
-The use of emojis adds a touch of personality to the repository!